The Gap

-This is the gap.
-The distance between information and capability.
+This is the distance between information and capability.
 Between knowing and doing.
 It is the most consequential gap in all of education, and most models handle it poorly because they assume knowledge transfer is sufficient.
 It is not.
 Knowledge is the starting material.
 Skill is the product.
 And the conversion process is specific, demanding, and far less dependent on time than the popular story suggests.

 The University stage is where knowledge becomes muscle.
 Where theory becomes technique.
 Where understanding becomes the ability to perform under pressure, with real materials, in real time.